alfonsosn/evalyo/about_evalio.md

 3. **Class Based Querying:** Unlike Rate my Professors or the current Hunter Based System, students could search based on courses and see results of all professors who've taught the course.

-4. **Student Friendly Language:** Current data presents information with an obtuse language.
+4. **Student Friendly Design:** Current data presents information with an obtuse language.
 The app would reduce metrics from a total of 20+ to five key metrics.

 5. **Feature Friendly:** With the historical data, the sky is the limit in the way we present information.